seancmonahan/dactyl-chimera-keyboard/docs/index.md

 Dactyl Chimera (DC) is a 5 row, 6 column keyboard on each half.
 You can add an extra inner column if you want to, but you'll need to find a new place for the microcontroller.

-Building DC requires access to a 3d printer and soldering equipment as well as a personal Windows, Mac, or Linux computer.
+Building DC requires access to a 3d printer and soldering equipment.
+You'll also need access to your own personal Windows, Mac, or Linux computer.

-You don't "need" to write programs or open the command line to set up or use Dactyl Chimera.
-However, you cannot use OLED displays, per-key RGB backlight, or thumbstick support without modifying some C files and working in the Linux command line.
+You don't "need" to write code or open the command line to set up or use Dactyl Chimera.
+However, you cannot have OLED displays, per-key RGB backlight, or thumbstick support without modifying some C files and working in the Linux command line.

 Dactyl Chimera is designed for MX-style switches.
-As of 2021-10-23 there is no Choc switch support.
+It is not compatible with ALPs, Choc, Topre, or any brand of optical keyswitch.

 ### Designing your keyboard layout